 Everything You Need to Know About the Cost of Funeral Services

 It’s difficult to place a monetary value on a funeral or memorial service.
-The chance to honor the life of your lost loved one and let the living grieve and heal is truly priceless.
+The chance to honour the life of your lost loved one and let the living grieve and heal is truly priceless.
 And yet, the real cost of funeral services often add up to between $7,000 and $10,000.

 Not many people know that the Federal Trade Commission regulates the price of basic funeral services under the Funeral Rule, but even the price of basic services (known as the “general price list”) can be out of reach for many people.